 In the United States alone, 2,143 heart transplants were performed in 2003.
 However, thousands of potential recipients die annually while waiting for a heart transplant.
 Doctors still encourage the public to become organ donors, but the AbioCor may save many of those who don't have the option of a natural transplant or of waiting for an available heart.

-For more information on the AbioCor and related topics, check out the links on the next page.
+For more information on the AbioCor and related topics, check out the links below.